 The NF service consumer shall invoke the Nmfaf_3daDataManagement_Configure service operation to create the configuration(s).
 The NF service consumer shall send an HTTP POST request with "{apiRoot}/nmfaf-3dadatamanagement/<apiVersion>/configurations" as Resource URI representing the "MFAF Configurations", as shown in figure 4.2.2.2.2-1, step 1, to create a configuration for an "Individual MFAF Configuration" according to the information in message body.
 The MfafConfiguration data structure provided in the request body

-shall include:
+shall include one of the following:

+- MFAF transfer information within the "mfafTransferInfo" attribute, if the MfafTransfer feature is supported.

 - a description of the configurations as "messageConfigurations" attribute that, for each configuration, the MessageConfiguration data type shall include